libvips/build-win32/README.md

 VIPS WIN32
 ==========

+This package makes a 32-bit Windows binary of libvips and nip2.
+If you want a 64-bit Windows binary, see build-win64.
+The 64-bit version is also much simpler to use.

 We use jhbuilder to git, mingw to compile, and good old zip to package the vips source code for WIN32.